Use Your Sharp Language Skills to Bag These 5 Jobs That Require German

 Many start-up companies are choosing to open their HQs in Berlin, and the city is fast becoming a hub of innovative tech businesses.
 Just take a look at this map—the city is full of fresh new businesses!

-There are many other jobs which you can apply for if you speak German—why not start your hunt with this specific search?
+There are many other jobs which you can apply for if you speak German.
+So get out there and get started putting you German skills to good use!

 And One More Thing...